highchair/artinruins-com/_property/one-ten-westminster.md

 Nearly 15 years later, the “vaporscraper” never came to pass.
 At one point a hotel was going to occupy part of the structure — rumored to be a W Hotel.
 The tower grew in height, and then shrunk.
 In the end, the fact that it was all privately financed was probably the death knell.

 The lot is still parking.
 The former buildings that were here have been lost to history.
 The façade of the Providence National Bank on Weybosset still stands, but seeing as it has been exposed to the elements as City property for much longer than intended, we would not be surprised if it eventually needs to be removed before it falls on local traffic.

+#### So what happened?

+We’re not entirely sure.
+Financing dried up we suppose, but this was at the height of local new construction and years before the economic crash of 2008.
+Likely, it was a mix of events that turned these plans to mist, much like the famed [Power Block]({% link _property/power-block.md %}) proposal of 2005.

 ### In the News